DangerNoodle21/National_Capstone_Vision/README.md

 Goals for this Project | Explanation
 ---------------------- | --------------------
-**Process image to detect object** | Dection an object from a video stream after a vision profile of the object has build and calibrated_
-**Calculte Distance to Object** | _Relative distance of object detected to camera calculated using a calibraion shot comparison_
+**Process image to detect object** | _Detecting a selected object within a picture using computer processing_ **Calculate Distance to Object** | _Relative distance of object detected to camera calculated using a calibration shot comparison_
-**Enable Detectin Feedback** | _Created user intefaace to have detected object identifed on video stream and distance easily viewable_
+**Enable Detecting Feedback** | _Created user interface to have detected object identified on video stream and distance easily viewable_
-**Enable Serial Communications** | _Send data using I2C protocal and stream processed video to desired destion_ **Combine Features** | _Had multiple projects, combined them into one.
-Compadable with Linux, Mac and Window Operating systems_
+**Enable Serial Communications** | _Send data using I2C protocol and stream processed video to desired destining_ **Combine Features** | _Had multiple projects, combined them into one.
+Comparable with Linux, Mac and Window Operating systems_
 **Create Object Profile Calibration Scheme** | _Not implemented_

 ## Usage